Floods sweep cars into sea, damage homes in northeast Spain

 Sancho’s daughter Carla Bayerri said that they watched helplessly as “part of the terrace went into the sea.”

-Other parts of Spain’s central and northern areas, including Madrid, also saw flooding on Wednesday.
+Other parts of Spain’s central and northern areas, including Madrid and nearby Toledo, also saw flooding on Wednesday.

 Regional authorities relocated 58 residents into hotels, while another 16 spent the night on cots in a sports pavilion.
 Four people had to be rescued at a nearby camping ground that was also badly damaged.